Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 > *Anonymous Response*: [In response to other user] yeah, it does seem to involve the sum of factorials.
 But the the thing I can't figure out is why.
 Also as someone else brought up, how do we prove this is the most efficient method?

-It is important to note that this was determined heuristically by them, but not formally proved, however at this point in time there was a known algorithm for generating superpermutation strings called the **Recursive Algorithm**[^2], from Greg Egan's page he describes it as follows
+It is important to note that this was determined heuristically by them, but not formally proved.
+At this point in time there was a known algorithm for generating superpermutation strings called the **Recursive Algorithm**[^2], from Greg Egan's page he describes it as follows

 > *Greg Egan*: Given a superpermutation on n–1 symbols, to obtain one with n symbols you perform the following steps:
 >